im-Rajat/CPP/11_Functions/README.md

     swap2(&x, &y);
     cout << "x: " << x << " y: " << y << endl;  // x: 20 y: 10
     ```
-- **Call by Reference**
+**Call by Reference:**
 - Only available in c++ not in c.
 - References are just a nickname/alias of a variable.
 - Syntax is very similar to call by value.
 It just we can `&` in variable in function definition.
 But it worked similar to call by address as it can modify the value of actual parameters.
 - Whenever we use call by reference mechanism it will not generate separate piece of machine code.
 It will copy the machine code at the place of function call.
 The function will not be a separate function, it will part of main function only.
 - When use call by reference avoid using loops (may get warnings).
 - **If the piece of machine code of a function is copied at the place of function call like below then such functions are called as inline functions in C++.**
 - **When we use a call by reference function automatically becomes inline function.**
     ```cpp
     void swap3(int &a, int &b) {
         int temp = a;